 But the main reason for his fame (or infamy) is his remedy for the crime and corruption that run rampant in many parts of the Philippines.
 I’ve written before that I have a really hard time forming an opinion about President Duterte and I often feel like it's just not my place to anyway.
-I will say that I think he is very misunderstood to Americans and westerners.
-His approval rating remains consistently high - it was at almost 82% in January and February of this year.
+His approval rating remains consistently high - it was at almost 82% in January and February of this year (possibly the result of his keyboard army campaign to inflate his popularity).
 Outside of the Philippines however, he has faced a lot of international criticism of his human rights record coupled with threats of United Nations investigations into all of the extrajudicial killings happening.

 This war on drugs gets a lot of international press because it is so controversial and foreign from a western perspective.
 We don't tend to think that crimes like dealing drugs or possessing drugs is deserving of a death sentence, but he does.

-Meanwhile, Duterte's drug policy does seem to be working.
-He has created a culture of fear among the people in his country.
+Meanwhile, Duterte has created a culture of fear among the people in his country.
 He will have his police force and military get together and create these lists of suspected drug users, criminals, drug dealers, and government officials who they suspect are working with the drug dealers and they'll give the list to a community and they will read the names on TV and say, these people have a certain amount of time to turn themselves in.

 If you're unfamiliar with Filipino politics, then you are probably wondering how Duterte was elected to the presidency.
 Prior to the presidency, he was the mayor of a town in the southern Philippines where crime was high because of insurgency, drugs, gangs, and rebellion, and because of his policies, crime was at an all-time low.
 He campaigned on that, with a lot of his supporters believing he could accomplish the same thing at the national level.